Patient Leaflet Updated 17-Dec-2024 | Zentiva

 You will start treatment with Galzemic XL at a low dose.
 The recommended starting dose is 8 mg galantamine, taken once a day.
 Your doctor may gradually increase your dose, every 4 weeks or more, until you reach a dose that is suitable for you.
 The maximum dose is 24 mg galantamine, taken once a day.

 Your doctor will explain what dose to start with and when the dose should be increased.
-If you are not sure what to do, or find that the effect of Galzemic XL is too strong or too weak, talk to your doctor or pharmacist.
+If you are not sure what to do, or find the effect of Galzemic XL is too strong or too weak, talk to your doctor or pharmacist.

 Your doctor will need to see you regularly to check that this medicine is working and to discuss how you are feeling.